 Challenge – the startup needed a meaningful business name that would clearly reflect the nature of its “abstract” services and distinguish the app from other robo-advisors.
-It had to be memorable, euphonious and easy to spell.
-Another thing the brand lacked was a presentable logo perfectly married to a business name.
-It had to “single out” from other financial services, but look “serious” and trustworthy enough to encourage people invest their money.
+It had to be memorable, pleasing to the ear and easy to spell.
+Another thing the brand lacked was a sharp logo perfectly married to a business name.
+It had to “single out” the platform from other financial services, but look “serious” and trustworthy enough to encourage people invest their money.
 Without these, the team could not start launching the project.

 The Brand Naming Process

-At the initial consultation, we filled out two brief sheets together with the client – one for a business name, one for a logo.
-They contained general information about the target audience.
-Later the client sent us a detailed description of their prospective customer avatar, so that The Loupe team could proceed to creating a primary list of name concepts.
+At the initial consultation, we filled out two briefing forms together with the client – one for a business name, one for a logo.
+They asked for general information about the target audience.
+Later the client sent us a detailed description of their prospective customer avatar or ideal customer, so that The Loupe team could proceed to creating a primary list of name concepts.

-The first idea we have come up with was animality.
-The names of financial companies that provide “abstract” services often refer to certain animals and traits they symbolize, hoping to be associated with something precise and telling.
+The first idea we come up with was animal kingdom.
+The names of financial institutions that provide “abstract” services often use certain animals to connect the audience with specific traits they symbolize, hoping to be associated with something precise.
 Most brands choose strong, aggressive, dangerous beasts, so we considered “safer” names like “Golden Goose” or “Owlvest”, which would differentiate the app from competitors.

 However, this was not the only option.
-We have also tried to play with the concept of femininity in order to hit the target audience.
+We also tried to play with the concept of femininity in order to connect more fully with the target audience.
 The list of names built around this concept included a whole plethora of variants.
-Here are just a few of them: “Lady Trust”, “Countess”, “NoMenAllowed”, “Emerald Ring” “Wimpack” (women, which make impact).
+Here are just a few of them: “Lady Trust”, “Countess”, “NoMenAllowed”, “Emerald Ring” “Wimpack” (women, which making impact).

-Of course, we could not ignore words and word combinations with pre-existing positive equity, such as “Safe”, “Trust League”, “Circle of Change”, etc. Since they have already proven to work well for brands that deal with finances, it would make sense to apply one of time-tested names to a financial robo-advisor.
+Of course, we could not ignore words and word combinations with pre-existing positive equity, such as “Safe”, “Trust League”, “Circle of Change”, etc. Since they had already proven to work well for financial brands, it would make sense to apply one of time-tested names to a financial robo-advisor.

-The last but not least concept we had in mind was... storytelling.
+Last but not least, we considered the concept of... storytelling.
 It is always a win-win option, especially for digital businesses whose field of expertise is hard to comprehend.
-As our client specializes in sustainable investment, we have offered three names inspired by well-known myths and fairy tales on relevant topics:
+As our client specializes in sustainable investment, we offered three names inspired by well-known myths and fairy tales on relevant topics: